How to Submit Consolidated e-Invoice via MyInvois Portal in Malaysia [Update 2025]

 If you found this article helpful, share this valuable information with your friends and family, that will be helpful to them too!

 e-invoicing is becoming a mandatory requirement for all businesses in Malaysia.
-While full implementation is scheduled for July 2025, with larger businesses adopting it starting from August 2024, it’s crucial for all business owners to stay informed about e-invoicing updates, as larger businesses may require their suppliers who have yet to implement e-invoicing to do so at an earlier date
+Full implementation is scheduled for July 2025, with larger businesses adopting it starting from August 2024.
+It’s crucial for all business owners to stay informed about e-invoicing updates, as larger businesses may require their suppliers who have yet to implement e-invoicing to do so at an earlier date

 You can always learn more via the YYC taxPOD platform!